PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: Introduction

 Existing methods primarily employ cross-temporal attention or token interaction with difference enhancement.
 As shown in Fig.~\ref{fig:paradigm}(a), cross-temporal attention learns invariant correspondences between $I_1$ and $I_2$ to attenuate appearance-induced disturbances before predicting $\hat{Y}$.
 Fig.~\ref{fig:paradigm}(b) illustrates token interaction with difference enhancement, which boosts discriminative discrepancies but still entangles true change with nuisance in learned features.
-In contrast, as shown in Fig.~\ref{fig:paradigm}(c), our difference-space formulation $D=\Delta(F_1,F_2)$ explicitly decomposes features into a change component $C$ and a nuisance component $N$ via an unrolled $K$-step solver, enabling stable and controllable refinement while using $C$ for final prediction.
+In contrast, as shown in Fig.~\ref{fig:paradigm}(c), our difference-space formulation first corrects the encoder features to obtain $(\hat{F}_1,\hat{F}_2)$ and then decomposes $D=\Delta(\hat{F}_1,\hat{F}_2)$ into a change component $C$ and a nuisance component $N$ through an unrolled $K$-step solver.
+The final prediction is produced from $C$.